adswerve/google_analytics_flattener_ga4/README.md

 8. Install python 3.7 or higher

-9. From Mac Terminal or Windows Command Prompt, upgrade pip
+9. From Mac Terminal or Windows Command Prompt, upgrade pip:

     Mac: